 Description Used to meet multiple water user demands using multiple reservoir diversions Туре LIST{LIST {SLOT, NUMERIC, OBJECT}} Arguments 1 STRING The computational subbasin used for the calculations zero) and the value to by this function are fo r, value triplets.
-Each triplet is a LIST that contains a slot (at index set on that slot (at index one).
+Each triplet is a LIST that contains a slot (at index o set on that slot (at index one).
 The slot, value triplets computed r the subslots on the Supply From Reservoirs slot on each Water nooming Available Water slot on each Water User object.
-For each Water User in the specified subbasin: , A list of supply reservoirs is generated by following the links to the Supply From Reservoirs slot The list of reservoirs is ranked by Operating Level in descending order.
+For each Water User in the specified subbasin: A list of supply From Reservoir reservoirs is generated by following the links to the Supply is slot The list of reservoirs is ranked by Operating Level in descending order.
 Evaluation Each reservoir makes a diversion to meet the Water User's Diversion Requested value.
-This value is limited by: the Maximum Delivery Rate specified on the Water User object that applies to the current reservoir, the Max Diversion specified on the Diversion object that applies to the current reservoir, and the amount of water remaining in the conservation pool. object) a divers Reservoir Level method is selected (on the Water User ion cannot be made if the Demand Reservoir is in the flood gher operating level than the supply reservoir.
-Each reservoir no reservoirs le is visited until the Diversion Requested is met or there are ft to consider. and the associa Water User is re turns each subslot on each Supply From Reservoirs slot ated value.
-Also the Incoming Available Water slot on each eturned with the value to be set on that slot.
-The Incoming is the sum of all the Supply From Reservoirs subslot values
+This value is limited by: the Maximum Delivery Rate specified on the Water User object that applies to the current reservoir, the Max Diversion specified on the Diversion object that applies to the current reservoir, and the amount of water remaining in the conservation pool.
+If the Limit By Reservoir Level method is selected (on the Water User object) a diversion cannot be made if the Demand Reservoir is in the flood pool or has a higher operating level than the supply reservoir.
+Each reservoir no reservoirs le is visited until the Diversion Requested is met or there are ft to consider.
+The function returns each subslot on each Supply From Reservoirs slot and the associated value.
+Also the Incoming Available Water slot on each Water User is returned with the value to be set on that slot.
+The Incoming Available Water is the sum of all the Supply From Reservoirs subslot values